Homemade Greek Seasoning Recipe

 Instructions

-• Combine all ingredients together in a bowl and store in an airtight container for up to one month.
+• Combine all ingredients together in a bowl and use as desired or store in an airtight container (away from sunlight) for up to a year.

-• For a smoother texture, you can purée all ingredients for 30-45 seconds in a food processor or use a spice grinder.
+• For a smoother texture, pulse spice mix for 30 to 45 seconds in a food processor or spice grinder.

 Nutrition